Understanding Uncertainty Sampling via Equivalent Loss: Derivation of Equivalent Losses and Surrogate Link Function

 Hence the model is convex but not strongly convex. \end{example}

-\begin{example}[Convexity of \cite{tifrea2022uniform}] The equivalent loss is non-convex for $\hat{Y}$ since it is a truncated logistic loss outside a region, where the truncation is to set the loss to be a constant.
+\begin{example}[Nonconvexity of threshold-based model] The equivalent loss is non-convex for $\hat{Y}$ since it is a truncated logistic loss outside a region, where the truncation is to set the loss to be a constant.
 By the linearity of $\hat{Y}$ on $\theta$, the model is also non-convex for $\theta$. \end{example}

-\begin{example}[Nonconvexity of margin loss and margin-based uncertainty] \begin{proof}[Proof of Proposition \ref{prop:Hinge_non-conv}] Since the model is linear, we only need to examine the case where $\tilde{l}$ is convex w.r.t. $\hat{Y}$.
+\begin{example}[Nonconvexity of margin loss and margin-based uncertainty] \begin{proof}[Proof of Proposition \ref{prop:Hinge_non-conv}] Since the model is linear, we only need to examine the case where $\tilde{\ell}$ is convex w.r.t. $\hat{Y}$.
 At the differentiable parts, the second-order derivative of the equivalent loss w.r.t. $\hat{Y}$ is

-since the Hinge loss $l$ is piece-wise linear w.r.t. $\hat{Y}$.
+since the Hinge loss $\ell$ is piece-wise linear w.r.t. $\hat{Y}$.
 For any fixed $\hat{Y}$, the actual outcome $Y$ could possibly be either $+1$ or $-1$, indicating that

 At the positive part $\hat{Y} > 0$, the uncertainty function is non-increasing, which restricts the term $\frac{\partial U}{\partial \hat{Y}}$ to be non-positive.
 But for the case $Y=-1$, the convexity requires the term $\frac{\partial U}{\partial \hat{Y}}$ to be non-negative.
 Henceforth